 Regular health checks of the management system are crucial.
 Internal audits not only check that employees are following Standard Operating Procedures (SOPs), but also highlight areas for improvement.
 The whole system should be looked at on a regular basis too.
 We’d recommend management review meetings every 6 to 12 months and these should look at the bigger aspect, involving each department to identify any issues or opportunities for improvement.

-So, for those thinking of certifying to an ISO management system, or those businesses that already have one in place but the system is not working, here are the top reasons why they fail to look out for:
+So, for those thinking of certifying to an ISO management system, or those businesses that already have one in place but the system is not working, here are more reasons why they fail to look out for: